 Immigration to the United States can be an extremely difficult process, and for many, a temporary, non-immigrant visa, like the E1 Treaty Trader Visa is the best option.
 Once this visa is obtained, the maximum length of time that the applicant can remain in the United States is two years, after which the applicant is required to apply for an extension if they wish to stay.
 The basic criteria for an E1 Visa applicant include:

-- At least 50% of the applicant’s international transactions must be between the applicant’s home country and the United States.
+At least 50% of the applicant’s international transactions must be between the applicant’s home country and the U.S.